Existence of Dispute Under IBC-SC

 "Existence of Dispute" Under IBC,2016

-A bench of Supreme Court, comprising Justice R.F.
+A bench of Supreme Court, comprising of Justice R.F.
 Nariman and Justice Sanjay Kishan Kaul, in Mobilox Innovations Private Limited Versus Kirusa Software Private Limited, in Civil Appeal No. 9405 of 2017 dealt on the issue of existence of dispute.

 The breach of NDA had resulted non payment of amount by the appellant to the respondent.
 This led an issuance of demand notice by respondent under Section 8 of the new Insolvency and Bankruptcy Code, 2016.